auroric-platform/fabric-mods/README.md

 ## 🔧 Installation
-If you have already installed other Fabric mods, unziped the folder and simply place the content from the `mods` folder directly inside your current `mods` folder
+If you have already installed other Fabric mods, unziped the folder and simply place the content from the `mods` folder directly inside your current `mods` folder.

 ### Windows
-Unziped the folder and place the `mods` folder directly under `%APPDATA%\.minecraft`
+Unziped the folder and place the `mods` folder directly under `%APPDATA%\.minecraft`.

 ### MacOS
-Unziped the folder and place the `mods` folder directly under `~/Library/Application Support/minecraft`
+Unziped the folder and place the `mods` folder directly under `~/Library/Application Support/minecraft`.

 ## 🗓 Update